ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 1. Go to the [**{{site.data.keyword.Bluemix_notm}} Catalog**](https://console.bluemix.net/catalog/) and select [{{site.data.keyword.speechtotextshort}}](https://console.bluemix.net/catalog/services/speech-to-text) service > **Lite** plan under **Watson**.
 Click **Create**.
 2. Click **Service credentials** on the left pane and add a **New credential**.
 3. Click **View Credentials** to see the credentials and save the credentials in a text editor for future reference.
-4. Repeat steps 1 to 3 to create [{{site.data.keyword.texttospeechshort}}](https://console.bluemix.net/catalog/services/text-to-speech) service.The {{site.data.keyword.texttospeechshort}} service processes text and natural language to generate synthesized audio output complete with appropriate cadence and intonation.
+4. Repeat steps 1 to 3 to create [{{site.data.keyword.texttospeechshort}}](https://console.bluemix.net/catalog/services/text-to-speech) service and save the credentials.
+The {{site.data.keyword.texttospeechshort}} service processes text and natural language to generate synthesized audio output complete with appropriate cadence and intonation.

     It is available in several voices and can be configured in the Android app which you will configure in the next step.

-## Get and configure the Android app
+## Configure and run the Android app
-{:#get_configure_android_app}
+{:#configure_run_android_app}

 The repository contains Android application code with required gradle dependencies